-Additionally, there are carbon nanochips which are prepared by chemical vapor and produced in the form of carpets or forests.
+Additionally, there are carbon nanotubes which are prepared by chemical vapor and produced in the form of carpets or forests.
 This gives theoretical electrical and thermal conductivity.
-Usually, 2D materials need to be bent because they are in a powder form.
-However, these multiple carbon cubes are freestanding, which means that they can be used as they are without bending.
+Usually, 2D materials need to be embedded in matrices because they are in a powder form.
+However, these nanotubes are freestanding, which means that they can be used as they are without bending.

-The catalog also contains boron nitride nanotubes, which are structured like carbon nanotubes but are produced by a thermal treatment and involve a different procedure.
+The catalog also contains boron nitride nanotubes and chemical vapour deposition, which are structured like carbon nanotubes but are produced by a thermal treatment and involve a different procedure.
 They are very pure, and the end product has more thermal and chemical stability than the carbon nanotubes.

 These boron nitride nanotubes are electrical insulators and neutron absorbers, allowing them to be used for many different applications.

 What is very interesting at the moment regarding green production is that there is only one green graphene on the market that is produced in a plasma reactor and can be mass-produced.
 Graphene is one of the most important materials of the fourth industrial revolution, and it has many prospects for implementation and sustainability, particularly this type of green graphene.

 What is in store for the future of Goodfellow?

 Goodfellow will continue to assist our customers in connecting with the latest technologies in materials and in facilitating their research and, of course, in the development of applications.
 This can be ensured by continuously introducing new innovative materials into the product range and continuing to maintain a position as a significant supplier of materials for research, development and specialized manufacturing.